Halostachine: Synthesis

 Several syntheses of racemic N-methylphenylethanolamine have been published over the years.
 A synthesis using "classical" methodology was reported by Durden and co-workers, starting from acetophenone.
 The methyl group of acetophenone was brominated with bromine to give α-bromoacetophenone, which was then reacted with N-methylbenzylamine to give an amino-ketone.
-The amino-ketone was reduced with lithium aluminium hydride to the corresponding amino-alcohol, and the N-benzyl group finally removed by catalytic hydrogenation using a palladium on charcoal catalyst.
+The amino-ketone was reduced with lithium aluminium hydride to the corresponding amino-alcohol, and the N-benzyl group finally removed by hydrogenolysis using palladium on carbon under an atmosphere of hydrogen gas at 31 psi.

 Another synthesis, due to Nordlander and co-workers, began with the Friedel-Crafts acylation of benzene by N-(trifluoroacetyl)glycyl chloride in the presence of aluminum chloride.
 The resulting N-(trifluoroacetyl)-α-aminoacetophenone was then N-methylated with methyl iodide and potassium carbonate, and the product finally converted to racemic N-methylphenylethanolamine by means of sodium borohydride in ethanol.

 An efficient, stereospecific synthesis of halostachine was reported by Zandbergen and co-workers: (R)-(+)-α-hydroxybenzeneacetonitrile was first O-protected using 2-methoxypropene.
 The product was then treated with DIBAL, and the unisolated imine then treated sequentially with ammonium bromide and methylamine to effect "transimination".
 The resulting N-methylimine was converted to (R)-(−)-α-[(methylamino)methyl]benzenemethanol (i.e. (R)-(−)-halostachine) with sodium borohydride.